Use MetalLB with Oracle Cloud Native Environment

 kubernetes ClusterIP 10.96.0.1 <none> 443/TCP 58m

 Notice the EXTERNAL-IP for the echo-lb-service LoadBalancer has an IP address of 10.0.12.240.
-This IP address is provided by MetalLB and is the external IP address that you can use to connect to the application.
+MetalLB provides this IP address, which you can use to connect to the application.

 Testing the Deployment